 This gluten-free cream of chicken soup is delicious and comforting.
-It is great on it’s own or perfect for using in casseroles and other recipes!
+It is great on it’s own or perfect for using in casseroles and other recipes.
+The secret to its thick, creamy texture is cornstarch, not gluten-free flour.

 What ingredients are in gluten-free cream of chicken soup?

 This simple recipe requires few ingredients.
-Since we want the flavors to shine we use high quality milk like a2 brand.
+Since we want the flavors to shine we use high quality but basic ingredients.

 How do you make easy gluten-free cream of chicken soup?